abhayagiri/beginning-our-day/manuscripts/markdown/vol1-glossary.md

 prevents one from engaging in unskillful actions.
 Also, the training precepts that restrain one from performing unskillful actions.

-**five spiritual faculties** (pañca bala): A list of qualities the Buddha gathered for the attainment of supernormal powers or faculties.
-They are: faith, energy, mindfulness, concentration, and wisdom.
+**five spiritual faculties** (pañca indriya): Faith, energy, mindfulness, concentration, and wisdom.

 **sutta** (Sanskrit: sūtra): Literally, “thread.”
 A discourse or sermon by the Buddha or his contemporary disciples.
 After the Buddha’s death